-The Kitchen Cart Might Be the Greatest Invention of All Time
+The Kitchen Cart Is the Chef's Biggest Time Saver

-Load yours with fresh produce from the refrigerator that requires washing at the kitchen sink.
-Then move it to a quiet spot away from foot traffic where you can use it as a prep cart work station.
-Next roll your prepped ingredients to you main countertop for final mixing and blending, or right to the oven.
-Use it to transport cooked dishes to the dinner table.
-Or perhaps you intend to use yours as a serving cart in the kitchen, or wheeled into the dining room or on to an outside patio.
-There’s simply no limit to carts’ versatility.
+Not only do rolling kitchen carts add valuable counter-height work space, they provide mobile storage space that can be wheeled to wherever it's needed.
+Load yours with fresh produce from the refrigerator that requires washing at the kitchen sink, for instance.
+Once done, move the cart out of the way to a quiet spot where you can use it as a prep cart or work station.
+Next, roll your cart, loaded with prepared ingredients, right to your stove, oven or grill, or to your main countertop for final mixing, blending or arranging for presentation.
+Finally, it to transport cooked dishes to the dinner table, or as a serving cart wheeled around your kitchen, dining room or patio.
+There’s no limit to the versatility of kitchen carts.

-John Boos Butcher Block Carts Are considered Top of the Line
+John Boos Butcher Block Kitchen Carts Are Top of the Line

-Boos Uses Stainless Steel in Its Elegant Wine and BBQ Carts
+Boos Uses Stainless Steel in Most of Its Elegant Butcher Block Kitchen Carts

 Some Boos carts are made entirely of wood – top, base and shelf.
-But for a more interesting look that melds the warmth and richness of wood with the clean look and practicality of stainless steel, consider a hybrid: a cart with a wood top on a stainless steel base.
+But for a more interesting look that melds the warmth and richness of wood with the clean look and practicality of stainless steel, consider a hybrid: a Boos cart with a hardwood butcher block top affixed to a stainless steel base.
 You’ll love the beauty and convenience of a chopping block top.
 You can choose shelves made of either flat, perforated or tubular stainless steel.
-The latter is perfect for storing bottles of wine.
-Plus gorgeous butcher block is a classy surface on which to serve wine.
+The latter is perfect for storing wine bottles.
+Plus, gorgeous butcher block is a classy surface on which to serve wine.

-Catskill Work Center Islands and Microwave and Utility Carts Feature Hardwood
+Catskill Work Center Islands, Microwave Carts, and Utility Carts Feature Yellow Birch Hardwood

 Catskill Craftsmen, located in New York’s Catskill Mountains, specializes in locally-harvested yellow birch wood.
-They make a wide range of rolling islands, work centers, storage and prep carts, and small utility and microwave carts.
-If you’re tight on counter space, consider moving your countertop microwave over to a cart.
-Not only are these carts versatile, many are compact enough to be tucked under a counter, in an out-of-the-way corner, or even in a utility room or closet.
+They make a wide range of rolling islands, work centers, storage and prep carts and small utility and microwave carts.
+If you’re tight on counter space, consider moving your microwave oven from a countertop to a cart.
+Microwave carts are not only versatile, they're compact enough to be tucked under a counter, in an out-of-the-way corner, or in a utility room or closet.

-Mobile Prep Stations from Chris & Chris Feature their “Chop & Drop” Design
+Mobile Prep Station Carts from Chris & Chris Feature a Unique “Chop & Drop” Food Handling System

-This professional-chef duo has designed the gourmet’s delight.
+The professional-chef duo of Chris and Chris has designed the gourmet’s delight.
 A hole ("pig snout") cut in the butcher block top of a Chris and Chris compact prep cart serves a double purpose.
-The chef can slide into the hole and into a steel catch pan below the cuts of meat or veggies he or she wishes to retain; or he/she can replace the pan with a trash ring holding a waste bag and easily dispose of the scrap and trimmings of his or her handiwork.
+The chef can position a steel catch pan just beneath the pig snout to catch the cuts of meat or sliced veggies he or she wishes to retain.
+Then the chef can replace the catch pan with a trash ring that holds a waste bag in order to easily collect and dispose of scraps and unusable trimmings.

 Return to Homepage